haha0738/interview/java.md

 ```

+2. Write a function that takes a string as input and returns the string reversed.

+    **Example:**
+    Given s = "hello", return "olleh".

-2. You are given an n x n 2D matrix representing an image.
+3. You are given an n x n 2D matrix representing an image.
     Rotate the image by 90 degrees (clockwise).

       **Note:**
       	You have to rotate the image in-place, which means you have to modify the input 2D matrix directly.
 DO NOT allocate another 2D matrix and do the rotation.

   **Example 1:**